 Berlin Climate and Security Conference 2022

-Since its inaugural edition in 2019, the annual Berlin Climate and Security Conference (BCSC) has become the global forum connecting governments, international organisations, experts and practitioners working to better address these impacts of climate change on international peace and security through diplomacy, development and defence approaches.
+What: Since its inaugural edition in 2019, BCSC has become the global forum connecting important stakeholders working to better address the impacts of climate change on international peace and security through diplomacy, development and defence approaches

 - Establishing informed responses to climate, peace and security as a top priority on international agendas including COP 27

 - Advancing climate and conflict sensitive policies and operations on the ground

 - Connecting people, knowledge and ideas across sectors, regions and disciplines to inform mutual and multilateral approaches

 The in-person sessions (11-12 October) were comprised of a mix of political dialogues as well as partner-led, interactive sessions.
 To ensure broad participation on all levels and from all regions, the first segment was followed by a digital segment (17-20 October) comprised of partner-run webinars and workshops, which brought together the broader climate security community of practice in the days succeeding the in-person conference.